 \item \textbf{Manifold Data, Euclidean Latents:} We describe approaches subcolumn by subcolumn.
-We note that approaches from this configuration can be applied to the previous configuration, i.e., to one-dimensional latent spaces as well.
-In the geodesic decoder category, Principal Geodesic Analysis (PGA) \citep{fletcher2004principal, sommer2014optimization}, tangent PGA (tPGA) \citep{fletcher2004principal}, and Geodesic Principal Component Analysis (GPCA) \citep{Huckemann2010IntrinsicActions}. learn variants of geodesic subspaces, generalizing the concept of a linear subspace to manifolds.
+In the geodesic decoder category, Principal Geodesic Analysis (PGA) \citep{fletcher2004principal, sommer2014optimization}, tangent PGA (tPGA) \citep{fletcher2004principal}, and Geodesic Principal Component Analysis (GPCA) \citep{Huckemann2010IntrinsicActions} learn variants of geodesic subspaces, generalizing the concept of a linear subspace to manifolds.
 As such, these methods represent different generalizations of PCA to manifolds.
 Probabilistic PGA \citep{Zhang2013ProbabilisticAnalysis} achieves the same goal, while adding a latent variable model generating data on a manifold, and hence generalizes probabilistic PCA, 16 years later.
 Similarly, Bayesian PGA \citep{Zhang2013ProbabilisticAnalysis} generalizes Bayesian PCA by including the posterior distribution of the parameters defining the submanifolds, i.e., the base point and tangent vectors defining the principal (geodesic) components.
 However, these methods are restricted in the type of submanifold that can be fitted to the data, that is: geodesic subspaces at a point.

 The restriction to globally defined subspaces based on geodesics can be considered both a strength and a weakness.
 While it protects from the problem of overfitting with a submanifold that is too flexible, it also prevents the method from capturing possibly nonlinear effects.
 With current dataset sizes exploding (even within biomedical imaging datasets which have been historically much smaller), the investigation of flexible submanifold learning techniques may become increasingly important.